 - Tripped circuit breaker: When an AC trips a circuit breaker while it runs, it means the blower motor is putting too much demand on the circuit.
 A common cause of this increase in strain is a clogged filter, which makes the blower motor’s job harder.
 Change the filter and try the AC again to make sure the breaker doesn’t trip.
 (If it continues to trip, there’s probably an electrical issue that needs to be repaired.)

 - Ice on the evaporator coil: Ice should never appear on the AC’s evaporator coil.
 (Or any other part of the AC.)
-There are a number of possible causes for this, but a common one is a clogged filter.
-The congested filter won’t be allowing enough warm air to cross over the coil, leaving the refrigerant inside it too cold, and this triggers the ice.
+There are several possible causes for this, but a common one is a clogged filter.
+The congested filter won’t allow enough warm air to cross over the coil, leaving the refrigerant inside it too cold, and this triggers the ice.
 You’ll need to change the filter, but you’ll also need to call professionals to defrost the coil and see if there’s anything else behind the problem.

 - Component damage: The filter keeps dust and other particles from harming the components of the air conditioner.
 The motors are the most vulnerable since even a thin coating of dust over the motors will increase friction and shorten the equipment’s life.
 If a filter becomes clogged, it will start to bend with the air pressure, allowing debris to escape around the sides and get into the cabinet.
 In other words, the dirtier the filter, the less effective it is at its main job!

 Remember, just changing the filter isn’t enough when it comes to maintenance!
-If you haven’t signed up for air conditioning maintenance in Indianola, IA, it’s easy to get started.
+If you haven’t signed up for air conditioning maintenance in Des Moines, IA, it’s easy to get started.
 Our team will help you arrange for the annual service for both your air conditioning and heating system.

 At Golden Rule, “We Obey the Rules to Live By!”
 If you want a Service Provider who will treat you and your home like their own, then call us today.